andreimuntean/DarkEnergy/README.md

 Dark Energy
 ==========
-Dark Energy is a turn-based role-playing game (RPG) designed for mobile devices.
+(This is an excerpt from the game documentation found in Misc/Documentation.pdf) Dark Energy is a turn-based role-playing game (RPG) designed for mobile devices.
 It allows the player to assume the role of a heroic character and explore a virtual world based in a high fantasy setting.